Neko Case: Television

 Case has appeared on Season 29 (2003–04) and 39 (2013–14) of Austin City Limits.

 In 2008, Case guest starred alongside Kelly Hogan on the season 5 episode of the adult animated television series Aqua Teen Hunger Force, Sirens, in which she (as "Chrysanthemum") and Hogan (as "The B.J.
 Queen") take the role of sirens who have taken former Philadelphia Phillies first baseman John Kruk (as himself) captive for arcane sexual purposes.

 Case also voiced the character of Cheyenne Cinnamon in Aqua Teen Hunger Force co-creator Dave Willis's Cheyenne Cinnamon and the Fantabulous Unicorn of Sugar Town Candy Fudge.

 On March 3, 2010, Case appeared as a guest on the Australian music quiz show Spicks and Specks.
 Her team, led by Alan Brough, won 18–16.
 At the end of the show she sang a cover of Heart's "Magic Man", backed by Kelly Hogan and Paul Rigby.

+Case appeared in the 2022 film Quantum Cowboys as the character Alice.